dfbacon/iOS_Projects/SwapScreens/README.md

 SwapScreens
 -----------

-This is the Swap Screens iOS app.
+This is the SwapScreens iOS app.

 SwapScreens is designed to introduce the concepts of swapping screens in Swift 3 and Xcode 8.